Brunoo886/AK-Apolo1_LastFMData/README.md

 ## Usage
 To get a new card use the method ```'getArtistCard(artistname)'``` from class ```'LastFMArtistCardService'```.
 If the API finds a matching artist, a new card containing th info from said artist is retreived.
-If there is no artist with the required name, an empty card is returned instead.
+If there is no artist with the required name, null is returned instead.

 ## Installation
 To add this library to your project, follow these steps: